inacionery/clockin/README.md

-# Developing clockin
+# clockin

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.gitub.io][].
+This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

+## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: